mongodb/docs/source/custom-type.rst

           return "MyNumberType(%s)" % (self.__value,)

-We also define a fallback encoder that pickles whatever objects it receives and returns them as :py:class`~bson.binary.Binary` instances with a custom subtype.
+We also define a fallback encoder that pickles whatever objects it receives and returns them as :py:class:`~bson.binary.Binary` instances with a custom subtype.
 The custom subtype, in turn, allows us to write a TypeDecoder that identifies pickled artifacts upon retrieval and transparently decodes them back into Python objects: